wiggie/DNEA/README.txt

 		input_data = "/home/wiggie/r_data/Main-Standardized.csv"

-4. For now, script is run in three steps by changing flags at the top of diffnet.R.
+4. Currently, script is run in three steps by changing flags at the top of diffnet.R.
 Only one option should be set to T, more than one is flagged as an error.

    Analysis steps :